 This textbook provides context and essential concepts across the entire range of legal issues with which managers and business executives must grapple.
 The text provides the vocabulary and legal acumen necessary for businesspeople to talk in an educated way to their customers, employees, suppliers, government officials—and to their own lawyers.

 This book offers these unique features:

 This text was adapted by Jeff Lingwall under the same license and from texts adapted by Saylor Academy under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License without attribution as requested by the works’ original creators or licensors.
 Some additions to the text have specific license terms (such as the XKCD comics scattered throughout the text).
-In the slides and lectures that accompany the text, some items are used under fair use principles (such as images in the lecture on fair use).
+In the lectures that accompany the text, some items are used under fair use principles (such as images in the lecture on fair use).

 The work may be cited as Business Law: A Risk Management Approach (Jeff Lingwall, 2022).
 Produced in partnership with Boise State University’s eCampus Center through the Open Book Summer Grant Program 2020.
 Additional thanks to Boise State University’s College of Business and Economics which helped fund additional development.